mattermost/mattermost-handbook/operations/operations/company-cadence.md

 - **Going Well**: What's going well, and what would we want to amplify or repeat?
 - **Not Going Well**: What's moving slower than expected?
 What's in our way?
 - **Next Actions**: Based on what's going well (things we want to amplify or repeat) and Not Going Well (problems we need to solve), what are the next actions we want to take in the next 1-2 weeks?
 Next actions should include who is responsible for them, a due date and what the expected outcomes and imapct of the next actions.

-All goals should have GNNs written monthly in alignment with the Monthly Business Review cadence.
-If a goal is "Yellow" or "Red" in status, then we ask for the GNN to be shared out.

-If a goal has been "Yellow" or "Red" the previous period, we ask that two additional items are included in the next GNN Update:
+If a GNN has been shared previously, the Business owner should share the following in their next update:

 - **Outcomes of previous Next Actions**: Share what happened after the last set of Next Actions were shared out, good and bad.
 If the Next Action wasn't completed, explain why, and then what we'll do next time to complete the action.
 - **Link to previous GNN Update**: Add a link back to the previous GNN update as a reference.

 ## Monthly Business Review ("MBR")

-- Each month we review our progress against our company-level goals.
+- Each month we review our progress against our company-level standard operating metrics.
-- Goals tracking either "Yellow" or "Red" require a one-slide update in "GNN Update" format, as mentioned above.
-- The GNN Updates are prepared by the DRIs for each goal.
+- The GNN Updates are prepared by business owners with input from the data owners.
 - In the MBR we align on the most important opportunities to accelerate the company, and supporting the DRI with Next Actions across the company to bring a goal back to success.